logankcc/CMPE351/README.md

 ## RQ1
 The files required for RQ1 are located in the directory CMPE351/src/.

-1. Read through RQ1.ipynb and update the file path locations to match your system.
+1. Read through RQ1.ipynb and update the file path locations to match your system
-2. Run all cells in RQ1.ipynb top down.
+2. Run all cells in RQ1.ipynb top down

 ## RQ2
 The files required for RQ2 are located in the directory CMPE351/src/.

-1. Read through the dataPrep.py file and update the paths to the data files on your system.
+1. Read through the dataPrep.py file and update the paths to the data files on your system
-2. Uncomment lines 162-163 in dataPrep.py, save the file, and then execute the file.
+2. Uncomment lines 162-163 in dataPrep.py, save the file, and then execute the file
 3. After the above step has completed, execute the sentiment_analysis.py
-4. Next, go back to the dataPrep.py file, and comment out lines 162-163 and uncomment lines 165-166, then execute the file.
+4. Next, go back to the dataPrep.py file, and comment out lines 162-163 and uncomment lines 165-166, then execute the file
 5. The above should create data/review_sentiments_geo.csv
-6. Execute
+6. Run all cells in view_rq2_data.ipynb top down

 ## RQ3
 The files required for RQ3 are located in the directory CMPE351/src/.

-1. After exectuing RQ2, open rq3_rand_forest_prediction.py and rq3_xgboost_prediction.py.
+1. After exectuing RQ2, open rq3_rand_forest_prediction.py and rq3_xgboost_prediction.py
-2. Exectue both scripts.
+2. Exectue both scripts
-3. after execution, open view_rq3_data.ipynb and execute this notebook.
+3. After execution, open view_rq3_data.ipynb, and execute this notebook

 ## Group Members
 * Aidan Kealey